Skip to content

 trace.interactions[0].inputsFirst interaction inputs

 When a path can’t be resolved, the resolver returns a NoMatch sentinel instead of raising an exception.
-Built-in checks treat NoMatch as a failure with a descriptive message.
-In custom checks, handle it explicitly:
+Every built-in check turns NoMatch into CheckResult.error, not a failure, with a message naming the path it could not resolve.

 from giskard.checks.core.extraction import resolve, NoMatch